Amazon Book Pre-Order Strategy for Ebook Authors

 Setting up a pre-order ensures that your book will be on your Amazon Author page (and that you can create your Amazon Author page) before your book officially launches.

 If you don’t set up a pre-order and you’re a first-time author, you won’t be able to set up your Amazon Author page in advance.
-And whether you’re a first-time author or not, not the book can take up to 5 days to appear on your author page.
+And whether you’re a first-time author or not, the book can take up to 5 days to appear on your author page.
 So not setting up a pre-order hurts your visibility and discoverability on Amazon.

-And if anyone has followed you on Amazon (requested to be notified of new releases) they will get notified once your pre-order is up, not once it’s already been released.
+And if anyone has followed you on Amazon (requested to be notified of new releases), they will get notified once your pre-order is up, not once it’s already been released.

 You need to have a title available on Amazon (or at least listed on Amazon) to start an ACX audiobook.